Background pattern

 Immune system disorders

-Rare: anaphylactic reactions (allergic reactions), serum sickness (allergy that appears after the injection of some sera, characterized by the appearance of urticaria, accumulation of fluids, joint pains, fever, and extreme exhaustion), angioneuritic edema (swelling due to fluid accumulation that can affect the mouth and upper respiratory tract).
+Rare: anaphylactic reactions (allergic), serum sickness (allergy that appears after injection of some sera and is characterized by the appearance of urticaria, fluid accumulation, joint pain, fever, and extreme exhaustion), angioedema (swelling due to fluid accumulation that can affect the mouth and upper respiratory tract).

 Metabolism and nutrition disorders